Dipsingh/dipsingh.github.io/_posts/2022-5-14-IS-IS-Flooding.md

 title:  IS-IS Average Flooding Rate
 ---
 ## Introduction
-In recent years, IGPs has become interesting again and lot of work has been done to scale IGPs for dense topologies, making IGPs an interesting area again.
-In this blog post, we will look at IS-IS Flooding and how we can measure the flooding rate.
+In recent years, a lot of work has been done to scale IGPs for dense topologies, making IGPs again an interesting area.
+In this blog post, we will look at IS-IS Flooding and how we can measure the flooding rate, and in the future post explore Dynamic Flooding and Area Proxy.

 ### Topology Setup